Electrochemical Parameter Identification for Lithium-ion Battery Sources in Self-Sustained Transportation Energy Systems: Experimental Results

-The PSO is applied to identify $c_s^{\pm}(t_0)$ and $\varepsilon_s^{\pm}$.
-The swarm size is set as $200$, the function tolerance is set as $10^{-6}$, and the lower and upper boundaries of the optimized variables are $80\%$ and $120\%$ of the true values, respectively.
-The experimental results indicate that the average optimization time is approximately $3$ seconds.
-The identification accuracy of cells at different life stages is given in Table \ref{table:staticTest1}.
-For every parameter, the first row in bold font is the identified value, the second row is the true value and the third row is the error metrics.
+For the adopted PSO solver, the swarm size is set to $200$, the function tolerance is set to $10^{-6}$, and the lower and upper boundaries of the optimized variables are $80\%$ and $120\%$, respectively, of the actual values.
+The experimental results indicate that the average optimization time takes a few seconds.
+The identification accuracy of cells at different life stages is given in Table.~\ref{table:staticTest1}.
+For every parameter, the first row in bold font is the identified value, the second row is the actual value, and the third row is the error metrics.